pcrt1697/dmdoc-python/README.md

 Main features:
 * A CLI to produce data model documentation;
-* Pluggable sources, sinks and data types.
+* Pluggable sources, formats and data types.

 ### Table of Content
 * [Overview](#overview)